ds009/simplePageScroll/Readme.md

     animationTime: 1000,                // Change page animation time
     quietPeriod: 500,                   // Minimal duration between each slide change event
-    keyboard: true,                     // Allow keyboard event to control the page scroll pageSelectorID:"slide-btn",         //Only use this when you have a ul of li with buttons as page selectors loop:true                           // Default as false, no more animation after the last page });
+    keyboard: true,                     // Allow keyboard event to control the page scroll pageSelectorID:"slide-btn",         // Only use this when you have a ul of li with links(look at the example) as page selectors loop:true                           // Default as false, no more animation after the last page });
 ```